 The pain from a damaged or decaying tooth can be excruciating if not treated quickly and effectively.
 It can also lead to more severe health issues.
 Finding a local dentist was a simple task through the beginning of 2020.
 Many people already have regular dentists and a simple phone call usually lead to an appointment.
 The COVID-19 virus changed things for most people, however, including those in need of emergency dentals services.

 The Health Policy Institute of the American Dental Association (ADA) shows 78.7 percent of surveyed dentists show they are open as of October 2020, albeit with a significantly lower patient volume.
 This is an improvement from May of 2020, when 60.3 percent of dental services were only open for emergency services.
 This is good news for patients needing dental work from basic to emergency, but how safe is it to visit a dentist during an ongoing pandemic?

 The CDC provides guidance for dental settings during COVID-19.
 This is helpful, but how easy is it to find out if dental service providers are following the guidelines?
 Read on to find the best dentist in your area, information about emergency dental services and safe dental practices during COVID-19.

 Most Common Dental Services

-A dentist provides many services from basic cleanings to advances procedures.
-These services include simple cleanup, braces, dentures and gum cleaning.
-They also include more complicated procedures such as root canal, oral cancer examinations, bonding and more.
+A dentist provides many services from basic cleanings to advanced procedures.
+These services include simple cleanup, braces, dentures, and gum cleaning.
+They also include more complicated procedures such as root canal, oral cancer examinations, bonding, and more.
 Some procedures are one-time necessities and others are performed annually during regular checkups.
 Listed below is general information about a variety of common dental procedures.